LinhGit/Wifimanager-Supper-Lite/README.md

 # Wifimanager Lite
-Lightweight and elegant WiFiManager library.
+The wifi manager library simulation code is very light, simple and elegant .